Fusty/JavaScript-Gotchas/README.md

 ## Existence
 `foo === undefined; // throws error if foo is not set yet`

+Note:  Some browsers handle the above differently

 `typeof foo === "undefined"; // correctly determines if foo is undefined even if unset`
+Note:  All browsers handle this the same way

 ```javascript
 foo = null;